baconjs/bacon.js/README.md

 syntax.
 With this syntax, Bacon checks the type of the field and if it's indeed a method, it calls it.
 Otherwise it just returns field value.
 For example:

 `stream.map(".length")` would return the value of the "length" field of stream values.
-Would make sense for a stream of arrays
+Would make sense for a stream of arrays.
+So, you'd get 2 for `["cat", "dog"]`

+`stream.map(".stuffs.length")` would pick the length of the "stuffs" array that is a field in the stream value.
+For example, you'd get 2 for `{ stuffs : ["thing", "object"] }`

+`stream.map(".dudes.1") would pick the second object from the nested "dudes" array.
+For example, you'd get "jack" for `{ dudes : ["john", "jack"] }`.

 `stream.do(".preventDefault")` would call the "preventDefault" method of stream values.